ese3500/final-project-maryam-soyoon/README.md

 ## References

 Fill in your references here as you work on your proposal and final submission.
 Describe any libraries used here.

+- Sahil helped a lot with UART
+- Mia helped with I2C
+- NAU7802 Documentation and library used to set up our stuff
+- ESP32 and

 ## Github Repo Submission Resources